tonglyu/CitiBike_Visualization/README.md

 ### Slide 4 - Motivation and Goal

-- Sharing economy is popular in recent years.
-As one of typical sharing economy, Bike-sharing help lots of users especially citizen who lived in big cities make their trip easy and convenient.
-All of group members like to use sharing-bike.
 - I have been to nyc for vacation trip.
-And I found there lots of bike-sharing station around my hotel.
-But stations have no available bikes for most of time.
+And I found there lots of bike-sharing stations around my hotel.
+But all of them have no available bikes for most of time.
 The contradiction is there are hundreds of bike-sharing stations at nyc but I still cannot borrow bikes at anytime and anywhere.
 So we decided to find  potiential factors that may influence orders and station's location by doing data visulazatio.
-- There are lots of factors may influence the site of stations, number of orders and other data.
-We would like to analyze different data to find potential factors.
-And help bike-sharing company make decisions.